 - Easy to detach from the print

-Otherwise, below is a list of other top HIPS filament brands.
+Below is a list of top HIPS filament brands.
 HIPS doesn’t vary too much from brand to brand in terms of overall material quality.
 But some brands offer better tolerances and better overall customer experience.

 These are the brands that always offer good prices and will replace a bad spool free of charge.
 Hopefully you can find a brand that fits your needs below.